Benjamin-Fever/File-Scanner/README.md

 Download the Scanner.py script in the src file and add to your project

 <h3>Example</h3>
-This reads a file one word or number at a time.
+This reads a file one word or number at a time:

     import Scanner